Name your brand

-Name development that bridges strategy + creative
+Naming support for organizations, products + leaders that bridges strategy + creative

-Ultimately, a name is a strategic tool to achieve your business objectives, but our expectations for that process are out of whack.
-We expect a name to be love at first sight.
-To see a word and know it’s the one.
-Take it from me, a person who has participated in hundreds of naming projects — the names that are “love at first sight” are probably in use.
+Take it from me, a person who has participated in hundreds of naming projects — the names that are “love at first sight” are probably already in use.

-Trademark filing activity rose globally by 5.5% in 2021, with 18.1 million trademark class counts worldwide, marking the twelveth year of consecutive growth.
 This doesn’t have to be a problem depending on the type of company you run, product you offer or geographic footprint you want to maintain.
 If you’re a homegrown restaurant, say, you might not care about any of those things.
-But it might be a significant hurdle for organizations looking to enter international markets or operating in hyper competitive industries with a lot of IP activity, like tech or financial services.

 That’s where I come in.

-Names I’ve helped develop + launch
+A few names I’ve helped develop + launch

 Helping organizations bring their brightest ambitions to life 🌟